This open letter was written by Karl Dahlke in February of 2017. You can visit my home page, or follow me on twitter or facebook.

 Sometimes the police abuse the disabled, particularly the mentally ill.
 This is truly unconscionable.
 Consider the story of an abused 77 year old blind man.

 Following the successful model of the TSA, our police should be federalized.
 They would undergo background checks and extensive training, not just 6 months at the academy and hit the streets.
 Training includes understanding and recognizing the prejudices and biases that exist within us all, the intoxicating effects of power, and dealing with the mentally ill and the homeless.
-There are no quotas, and we don't hire more police than we need, whence they must hand out traffic tickets to minorities to justify their employment.
+There are no quotas, and we don't hire more police than we need, whereupon they must hand out traffic tickets to minorities to justify their employment. furthermore, costs and fines do not support the police, courts, or jails, creating a dangerous positive feedback loop; instead, they are sent to a charity or other worthy cause.
 The emphasis is not on the number of tickets and arrests, or the amount of money they have forced their citizens to pay into the legal system so their little town can buy 100 shiny new Chargers.
 From the first day of training to the last day on the job, police are rewarded for fairness, civility, and good community relations.

 Most police won't carry guns, but some will, and when a policeman shoots an unarmed citizen, (it will still happen once in a great while), it becomes a federal crime.
 His buddies in his little town aren't going to get him off the hook.
 The case will be heard in federal court and justice will be done.
 People will finally trust the police, and are more likely to adhere to the rule of law.

 Note that state troopers almost never have tragic altercations with unarmed citizens, nor are they accused of profiling or harassment.
 Simply put, these officers are better trained.
 If local police forces were similarly trained and managed, by each state or by the federal government, we would see a similar reduction of incidents at the local level, yielding a better and more cooperative relationship between the police and our citizenry.